Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 #### Generic Loop
 Generic Loop are a type of loop that commonly uses pair functions to read all the table values.
 This is just an alternative loop for reading every table values.
-There are 3 attributes when declaring a Generic loop `exp1`, `exp2`, and `iterate` attributes.
+There are 3 expressions when declaring a Generic loop `key`, `value`, and `iteration`.

-- `exp1` - The key name of the table, you can name how you want; Example: `key`.
+- `key` - The key values from the table, you can name how you want; Example: `key`.
-- `exp2` - The value name of the table, you can name how you want; Example: `value`.
+- `value` - The value types from the table, you can name how you want; Example: `value`.
-- `iterate` - The values to iterate from the loop can be either the pair functions or other.
+- `iterate` - The iteration for the loop to use, can be either the `pair` functions or `gmatch` function.

 Example:
 ```lua